 Recruiting Laws and Regulations

-Recruiting in Morocco is less strict than in other countries.
-The only requirements concern the hiring of foreign workers, and you’re allowed to conduct criminal records checks, medical history checks, and drug screenings.
+While recruiting in Morocco is less strict than in other countries, the law prohibits any employment discrimination based on race, color, sex, disability, marital status, religion, political opinion, union, affiliation, and social origin, and violations lead to fines or imprisonment.
+Other requirements primarily concern hiring foreign workers, and you’re allowed to conduct criminal records checks, medical history checks, and drug screenings.
 You are also permitted to check an individual’s immigration status and social media accounts.

 How to Hire Employees in Morocco